-How to Hide the WordPress Toolbar on Your Website for Good
+How to Hide or Remove the WordPress Toolbar on Your Website for Good

 WordPress automatically displays a toolbar at the top of the page when you’re logged in.
 Whether you’re using your site in the backend or checking it out on the front-end, the toolbar is always there – and for many it’s really annoying.